Stellar initial mass function in the 100-pc solar neighbourhood: Conclusions

-In this paper, we remeasure the stellar initial mass function for the field stars in the 100-pc solar neighbourhood in the mass range $0.15<m/\mathrm{M_{\odot}}<1.0$.
-With the up-to-date volume-complete trigonometric parallax data of \textsl{Gaia} DR3, this measurement will be the new IMF benchmark for the field stars in the solar neighbourhood.
-In our forward model for the IMF, we redefine the IMF as the mass distribution with which the stars will form with 100\% binarity and be randomly paired at birth, then go through a dynamical evolution similar to a star cluster.
-And the consequent binary fraction and mass-ratio distribution after the evolution will be used to compare with the observed present-day binary population properties to constrain our model parameters, including $\alpha_1$, $\alpha_2$, $m_\mathrm{break}$ (IMF), $\gamma_1$, $\gamma_2$, $q_{\mathrm{break}}$ (mass-ratio distribution), $res$ (angular resolution of \textsl{Gaia}), and ${\mathrm{log}_{10}}\rho$ (typical cluster density for the cluster-mode dynamical evolution, related to present-day binary fraction).
+In this paper, we remeasure the stellar initial mass function for field stars in the 100-pc solar neighbourhood in the mass range $0.25<m/\mathrm{M_{\odot}}<1.0$.
+With the most up-to-date volume-complete trigonometric parallax data from \textsl{Gaia} DR3, this measurement establishes a new IMF benchmark for field stars in the solar neighbourhood.
+In our forward model for the IMF, we redefine the IMF as the mass distribution according to which stars form with 100\% binarity and are randomly paired at birth, then undergo dynamical evolution similar to that in a star cluster.
+The consequent binary fraction and mass-ratio distribution after evolution are compared with the observed present-day binary population properties to constrain our model parameters, including $\alpha_0$, $\alpha_1$, $\alpha_2$, $m_\mathrm{break}$ (three-part power-law IMF), $\gamma_1$, $\gamma_2$, $q_{\mathrm{break}}$ (mass-ratio distribution), $res$ (angular resolution of \textsl{Gaia}), and $\mathrm{log_{10}}(\rho/\mathrm{M_{\odot}~pc^{-3}})$ (typical cluster density for the cluster-mode dynamical evolution, related to present-day binary fraction).

-Due to the mixture of populations (metallicity and binary properties) of the data, the present-day mass-ratio distribution in our model cannot be well-constrained by the GCNS dataset.
-Therefore, we fix the parameters of mass-ratio distribution by the information provided by wide binaries compiled by \citet{el-badryMillionBinariesGaia2021}.
-We depict the present-day mass-ratio distribution as a combination of a piece-wise power-law function and an excess of twin binaries, and obtain $\gamma_1=1.89_{-0.20}^{+0.23}$, $\gamma_2=0.20_{-0.13}^{+0.12}$, $q_{\mathrm{break}}=0.44_{-0.02}^{+0.02}$, and $F_{\mathrm{twin}}=0.08_{-0.01}^{+0.01}$.
-We apply them as Gaussian priors in our Bayesian inference.
+Due to the population mixture (in metallicity and binary properties) in the data, the present-day mass-ratio distribution cannot be well constrained by the GCNS dataset alone.
+Therefore, we fix the parameters of the mass-ratio distribution using information provided by wide binaries compiled by \citet{el-badryMillionBinariesGaia2021}.
+We characterize the present-day mass-ratio distribution as a combination of a piece-wise power-law function and an excess of twin binaries, obtaining $\gamma_1=1.89_{-0.20}^{+0.23}$, $\gamma_2=0.20_{-0.13}^{+0.12}$, $q_{\mathrm{break}}=0.44_{-0.02}^{+0.02}$, and $F_{\mathrm{twin}}=0.08_{-0.01}^{+0.01}$.
+We apply these as Gaussian priors in our Bayesian inference.